aymenfurter/landscape/README.md

 2. Add your project to `data/genai_landscape.yaml`
 3. Submit a pull request with a clear description

-Anyone is welcome to add a project.
+Anyone can add a project.
 I'll personally review and consider each submission.
 The main goal is to make the world of GenAI services, solution accelerator projects, and libraries easier to navigate.

 ## Feedback